 - Consent Reason: this is where you have given us your consent to use your personal information for a specific reason or specific reasons.

-As explained in section 3 above, there are more sensitive types of personal data, which require higher levels of protection.
+As explained in above, there are more sensitive types of personal data, which require higher levels of protection.
 Where we process such sensitive types of personal data, we will usually do this in the following circumstances:

 - Where it is necessary in relation to legal claims;